This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 Where History Meets Modern Luxury

 “Your royal adventure begins when you enter through the grand stone gates of our remarkable 800-year-old castle.
 Discover our exquisite interiors, delicious cuisine, passionate team, a wealth of estate activities and state-of-the-art spa.
 As Ireland’s top hotel destination and former home of the Guinness family, we are exceptional in every sense.”
 Ashford Castle

 I’ve never stayed anywhere quite like it.
 From the attention to every tiny detail to the genuine happiness of everyone working there, the entire experience of staying at Ashford Castle is impressive yet relaxed.

 Whether you stay at Ashford Castle for a week, one night, or just a day visit, you won’t regret it.
 There is so much to do and see and explore both inside the castle and around its extensive grounds.

 If you’re a guest at the castle, you are free to roam anywhere you like.
 There’s a library, a billiards room, and, of course, the spa.
 Once you’ve got the lay of the castle, head outdoors.

 The grounds are surrounded by several gardens filled with ancient trees.
 There are also many outdoor activities ranging from golf and tennis to falconry, clay shooting, archery, and much more.

-If you’re in the mood for a longer walk, there is a path that takes you along the water’s edge and through the woods to the tiny town of Cong.
+If you’re in the mood for a longer walk from Ashford Castle, there is a path that takes you along the water’s edge and through the woods to the tiny town of Cong.